 Final Thoughts: Mention Availability

 As a dental hygienist, you may choose to become a full-time employee at one dental office.
-You might also prefer to work as an independent contractor.
+You might also prefer to work as an independent contractor on a part-time basis.
 In that case, you might divide your time among multiple offices.
 Use your letter to specify what type of work contract you are seeking.